 1. Use Strong, Unique Passwords

 Many smart devices come with default passwords that are easily guessed or found online.
-To ensure your devices are secure:
+To secure smart devices:

 Pro Tip: Change the default password on every new device immediately after setup.